aaoliveira/accesscontrol/README.markdown

 Goal - to control user access to application.
 It controls access to each action of each controller.
 The setting are recorded in a table.
+Added another important feature: a top menu that shows to user only controllers that he has access.
+If not logged only show what has been released to the public in the AppController Auth allow.

 ## Requirements